AymericAstaing/navy_epitech/README.md

 Project Description: Mini Project on Signal Management.

-to launch:
+to build and launch:

     - make / make re
     - use two shell for client / server

 USAGE